dmayerdesign/funk/README.md

 Funk uses the amazing cross-platform framework [Ionic](https://ionicframework.com/), which allows it to be deployed as a website, an iOS app, and an Android app, all from the same codebase.

+## What's Angular?

+Ionic and Angular are the technologies that allow Funk to be deployed as an Android app, an iOS app, , but they're not the essence of
+Funk.
+Like Firebase

 ## Design goals